Current Graduate Students

 aha92@cornell.edu

-Hana joined the PhD program on the Linguistics track in Fall 2019.
+Hana (pronounced HA-na) joined the PhD program on the Linguistics track in Fall 2019.
 After receiving her BA in Classics at Gettysburg College, she spent a year teaching English and Japanese in Yerevan, Armenia.
 She then completed her MA in Classical Languages at the University of Georgia, where she wrote her thesis “Translating the Gospel of Matthew, with a Case Study of Latin and Armenian Deixis.”
-Her current research interests include Indo-European linguistics and philology, ancient color, and translation.
-Hana is also on the leadership team of Diversitas and is happy to chat with interested students about the group, her experiences as a graduate student, and/or her research.
+Her dissertation concerns the language of color in the Indo-European world; she is interested in the semantic and morphological developments as well as the metaphorical usages of color terms in the ancient languages.
+She also has interests in Greek literature, cognitive studies, translation, and language pedagogy.
+Hana is passionate about diversity and grad student well-being in Classics and academia generally.
+She is happy to chat with interested prospective students about her experiences as a graduate student and/or her research.

 cpb89@cornell.edu